trychlos/pwix-ui-layout/README.md

      is only a hint, as we do not have any objective way to detect this type of environment.
      For now, we are tracking a touchable device with a small resolution, or a Cordova environment.

-- `pwiLayout.Landscape()`
+- `uiLayout.landscape()`

      Whether we are using a landscape layout

-- `pwiLayout.Resize()`
+- `uiLayout.resize()`

      The last resize event timestamp

-- `pwiLayout.View()`
+- `uiLayout.view()`

-     Returns a VIEW_N/MD/SM constant regarding the current size of the viewport
+     Returns a UI_VIEW_N/MD/SM constant regarding the current size of the viewport

 ### Constants

 - UI_SM_WIDTH

-     an integer constant with @sm-width value
+     an integer constant with @ui-sm-width value

 - UI_MD_WIDTH

-     an integer constant with @md-width value
+     an integer constant with @ui-md-width value

 - UI_VIEW_N

-     A constant for a normal-size view, which may be tested againt the result of `pwiLayout.View()`
+     A constant for a normal-size view, which may be tested againt the result of `uiLayout.view()`

 - UI_VIEW_MD

-     A constant for a medium-size view, which may be tested againt the result of `pwiLayout.View()`
+     A constant for a medium-size view, which may be tested againt the result of `uiLayout.view()`

 - UI_VIEW_SM

-     A constant for a small-size view, which may be tested againt the result of `pwiLayout.View()`
+     A constant for a small-size view, which may be tested againt the result of `uiLayout.view()`

 ### Blaze helpers